 [18] It is and has long been counsel's responsibility to ensure the charge is correct.
-In this case the prosecution could and should undoubtedly have worded the charges better.
-Equally it is defence counsel's duty to ensure that his client understands the nature of the charge before he enters a plea.
+In this case, the prosecution could and should undoubtedly have worded

+- 10 the charges better.
+Equally, it is defence counsel's duty to ensure that his client understands the nature of the charge before he enters a plea.
 If the charge does not give sufficient or clear information, an application should be made to the court for correction.
 The court's duty, if amendment is permitted, is to allow the defence time to deal with the changes.
-Section 242 makes that clear.

-[19] That section is based firmly on the duty of counsel to which we have referred.
-The proviso gives a strictly limited discretion to the appellate judge to consider alleged defects in the charge in cases where the accused did not have the advantage of counsel's advice in the trial.
-It does not affect the position where the appellant was legally represented in the magistrates' court as was the case here.
+Section 242 makes that clear. - 15 [19] That section is based firmly on the duty of counsel to which we have referred.
+The proviso gives a strictly limited discretion to the appellate judge to consider alleged defects in the charge in cases where the Accused did not have the advantage of counsel's advice in the trial.
+It does not affect the position where the Appellant was legally represented in the Magistrates Court as was the case - 20 the Appellant was legally represented in the Magistrates Court as was the case here.

-[20] Tui's case was one in which the appellant had not been represented.
+[20] Tui's case was one in which the Appellant had not been represented.
 The decision was that the defects in that case were fundamental and could not be cured.
-It does not state any novel proposition of law but simply states the basic rule.
-In the present case, whilst the charge should have been better worded, there was no fundamental fault with the wording and the charge was not defective.
+It does not state any novel proposition of law but simply states the basic

-[21] If counsel at the trial had felt the charges were not clear, he should have raised the matter at that time.
-He did not and he is precluded by section 242 from raising it on appeal.

-[22] The first ground fails.
+- 25 rule.
+In the present case, while the charge should have been better worded, there was no fundamental fault with the wording and the charge was not defective.[21]
+If counsel at the trial had felt the charges were not clear, he should have raised the matter at that time.
+He did not and he is precluded by s 242 from raising it on appeal. - 30 [22] The first ground fails.

-Ground Two
+Ground 2

 It has been stated many times that the effect of a direction to a jury must be taken from the summing up as a whole.
-The same applies to the direction a magistrate gives himself in a summary trial.
-In this case it is necessary to look at the whole judgment to ascertain the direction on the burden and standard of proof.
-There is certainly some substance in the appellants' suggestion that the magistrate might have made it clearer.
+The same applies to the direction a 35 magistrate gives himself in a summary trial.
+In this case, it is necessary to look at the whole judgment to ascertain the direction on the burden and standard of proof.
+There is certainly some substance in the Appellants' suggestion that the magistrate might have made it clearer.